-A incision will be made in the skin covering the break.
-This is to expose the bone fragments.
-The bone fragments will be moved into their normal position.
-Screws, a plate with screws, or a rod may be used inside the body or an external frame fixed to the bone fragments may be used to hold the bones in place.
-The incision will be closed with stitches.
-The area will be protected with a splint or cast and dressings.
+An incision will be made in the skin above the break.
+The pieces of bone will be moved into the right place.
+Screws, a plate with screws, or a rod may be used inside the body or an external frame fixed to the bone fragments may be used outside the body to hold the bones in place.
+The incision will be closed with stitches and covered with bandages.
+The area will be protected with a splint or cast.

 Copyright © Nucleus Medical Media, Inc.

-Another x-ray will be ordered to make sure the bone is in the correct position.
+An x-ray will be done to make sure the bone is in the right place.

-This depends on the type and location of the fracture.
+This depends on the type and location of the broken bone.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Orthopedic Society